 1) What qualifies these men to set the doctrines and policies for some 7 million Jehovah’s Witnesses?

-2) Where in the Bible do we find the qualifications for governing body members as we do for Elders and Ministerial Servants?
+2) Where in the Bible do we find the qualifications for the members of the governing body as we do for Elders and Ministerial Servants?

 3) Where in Scripture do we even find the term, “Governing Body”?